vivshaw/homelab/packer/README.md

 # Packer config

+Packer is used to create VM images that will be deployed onto the Proxmox cluster.
+Rather than deploy them directly, we use Packer to crete the VM templates, then we provision those VMs [with Terraform](../terraform/README.md).

-- All machines images are based on Ubuntu Server Jammy
+All machines images are based on Ubuntu Server Jammy.

 ## Running